wierdvanderhaar/devrel-gtfs-transit/README.md

 When you're finished with the real time data receiver, stop it with `Ctrl-C` (but keep it running for now, so you'll be able to see the real time data soon...)

-## Start the Real Time Data Receiver Component
+## Start the Real Time Data Receiver Components

-The real time data receiver is responsible for reading real time vehicle location and other data from the transit agencies and saving it in the database.
+The real time data receivers are responsible for reading real time vehicle location and other data from the transit agencies and saving it in the database.

 First, create a virtual environment and install the dependencies: